Confidence-Guided Data Augmentation for Improved Semi-Supervised Training: Conclusions

 \section{Conclusions}

-In this work, we introduced a new data augmentation technique for semi-supervised training.
-By fine-tuning a pretrained VAE based on low confidence samples from a held-out training subset, we can generate both labeled and unlabeled augmentation that we can use to train a deep semi-supervised model.
-Experiments on the benchmark CIFAR100 and STL10 datasets have validated the effectiveness of our approach.
+We introduced a new data augmentation technique for semi-supervised training by fine-tuning a generative model based on low confidence samples from a held-out training subset.
+This generates both labeled and unlabeled augmentation for training a deep semi-supervised model.
+Experiments on CIFAR100 and STL10 show that our approach improves classification accuracy and reduces the need for additional data.
+Our analysis also shows that synthetic data improves the model's performance and can be extended to additional iterations.

-Our experimental analysis has shown that: 1) confidence-guided synthetic image generation can both improve classification accuracy, and alleviate the need to collect additional data; 2) the usage of synthetic data as unsupervised knowledge in a semi-supervised setting helps to improve the model's performance; and 3) the approach can be extended to additional iterations while yielding sequential improvements.

-Future work comprises experimenting with different deep generative models such as GANs, and designing a learning framework that integrates the four proposed components: (i)Fully supervised training; (ii)Softmax filtering; (iii) Data augmentation; and (iv) Semi-supervised training within a unified pipeline.
+Future work includes experimenting with different generative models and integrating the proposed components into a unified pipeline for fully supervised and semi-supervised training.